-As our world becomes increasingly digital and connected, the U.S. Congress recently approved the passing of the Hack the Department of Homeland Security Act of 2017, which is also known as the “Hack DHS Act.”
+As our world has become increasingly digital and connected, it's becoming clearer and clearer that we need to take a more proactive approach to securing our digital information.
+To this end, the U.S. Congress recently approved the passing of the Hack the Department of Homeland Security Act of 2017, which is also known as the “Hack DHS Act.”
 According to the Act, which aims to enhance the country’s ability to receive cyber attack warnings before they occur, a “bug bounty” pilot program would be implemented using program participants who would identify and report cybersecurity vulnerabilities of internet-facing information technology (IT) to minimize said threats for compensation.

-In an article for CNN, U.S. Senators Rob Portman and Maggie Hassan discuss the legislation with a hat tip to American revolutionary Paul Revere who, during the British invasion leading to the start of the Revolutionary War, notified the colonists of the incoming British.
-The senators, who are responsible for the legislation, say that our nation’s enemies are increasingly trying to invade the United States virtually through cyber warfare and cyber attacks — that cyber attack warnings are increasingly vital to our safety and security.
+In an article for CNN, U.S. Senators Rob Portman and Maggie Hassan discussed the legislation with a hat tip to American revolutionary Paul Revere who as the story goes, notified the colonists of the incoming British invasion leading to the start of the Revolutionary War.
+The senators who are responsible for the legislation say that our nation’s enemies are increasingly trying to invade the United States virtually through cyber warfare and cyber attacks — and that cyber attack warnings are increasingly vital to our safety and security.

 Here are a few of the reasons why businesses and organizations need IT security alerts to warn them of impending cyber attacks and other cybersecurity concerns.